 The DIFC and ADGM enacted their own and operate under the English common system.
 In order for the DIFC courts or ADGM courts to have jurisdiction, it must be expressly adopted as the governing jurisdiction by the parties to the agreement.
 The DIFC/ADGM courts shall have exclusive jurisdiction by default over the disputes involving any of the DIFC/ADGM’s bodies or establishments, disputes arising from or related to a contract that has been fulfilled or a transaction that has been carried out, in whole or in part, in the DIFC/ADGM or an incident that has occurred in the DIFC/ADGM, objections filed against a decision made by the DIFC/ADGM’s bodies, which are subject to objection in accordance with the DIFC/ADGM’s laws and regulations, any application over which the Courts have jurisdiction in accordance with the laws and regulations of DIFC/ADGM.
 However, the DIFC and ADGM laws have granted rights to the contracting parties to choose the governing jurisdiction, when entering into contracts.

 Ever since its establishment, the UAE Courts are serving the citizens and residents by ensuring justice, freedom, and peace in the society in which people’s rights are respected and protected.
-Moreover, UAE Courts are continuously evolving and improving to adopt international judicial best practices.
+Moreover, UAE Courts are continuously evolving and improving to adopt international judicial best practice.